 If Warning Area List IE is not included in the WRITE-REPLACE WARNING REQUEST message, the eNB shall broadcast the indicated message in all of the cells within the eNB.

-If Warning Type IE is included in WRITE-REPLACE WARNING REQUEST message, the eNB shall broadcast the Primary Notification irrespective of the setting of the Repetition Period IE and the Number of Broadcasts Requested IE, and process the Primary Notification according to TS 36.331 [16].
+If Warning Type IE is included in WRITE-REPLACE WARNING REQUEST message, the eNB shall broadcast the Primary Notification irrespective of the setting of the Repetition Period IE and the Number of Broadcasts Requested IE, and process the Primary Notification according to MFA TS 36.331 [16].

 If the Warning Security Information IE is included in the WRITE-REPLACE WARNING REQUEST message, the eNB shall send this IE together with the Warning Type IE in the Primary Notification.

-If the Data Coding Scheme IE and the Warning Message Contents IE are both included in the WRITE-REPLACE WARNING REQUEST message, the eNB shall schedule a broadcast of the warning message according to the value of the Repetition Period IE and Number of Broadcasts Requested IE and process the warning message according to TS 36.331 [16].
+If the Data Coding Scheme IE and the Warning Message Contents IE are both included in the WRITE-REPLACE WARNING REQUEST message, the eNB shall schedule a broadcast of the warning message according to the value of the Repetition Period IE and Number of Broadcasts Requested IE and process the warning message according to MFA TS 36.331 [16].

 The eNB acknowledges the WRITE-REPLACE WARNING REQUEST message by sending a WRITE-REPLACE WARNING RESPONSE message to the MME.